iloveyumyumshrimpnoodles/secure-time-sync/README.md

 * The EFF's website

 The script can optionally connect to these websites over Tor and will connect to an onion service where possible.
-If not using Tor, the script protects against https downgrade attacks by enforcing TLS with curl.

 # Usage
 To use the script